VCurry20/pands-project/README.md

 memory usage: 7.2+ KB
 ```

-Some of these processes can be incorporated into code for programming use or can be used to review data and give an overall picture of a dataset quickly and efficiently - this in turn can be used to evaulate the information provided and further steps.
+Some of these processes can be incorporated into code for programming use or can be used individually to review data and give an overall picture of a dataset quickly and efficiently - this in turn can be used to evaulate the information provided and take further steps.

+Program uses for this could be to review documents / files / datasets for missing data and with if statements allow the user to continue or allow for the document to continue to the next stage for processing.
+Null values could result in the document / user being declined and further actions being needed.

 Depending on file type and the breakout needed of this information I am also including the following review.
 This shows the output of slicing the data and from this process we can easily split files - creating new datasets or saving the information to variables.
 This file includes a print of specific rows, specific colums and also the data per Iris type.
 I have outputted some of these results by setting variables for each flower species.

 > Output File - [Sliceoutput.txt](https://github.com/VCurry20/pands-project/blob/main/Sliceoutput.txt)

-Code:
+Print Code:
 ``` Python
 with open("Sliceoutput.txt", "wt") as f:                                                                   # Open File "Sliceoutput.txt" as a txt file, in write txt mode
     print("\nIn this file I will show ways the data can be broken down. \n", file=f)                       # Breakdown of the csv - outputs a review of the numerical data